ahaedike/getting-and-cleaning-data-course-project/CodeBook.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   * **melt** and **dcast** were used to reshape the data
 6. Output the new tidy data set using 'write.table'

+## Codebook of resulting columns
+---
+The resulting tidy data set contains four columns:
+1.  "subject":  Test test subject performing the activity.
+2.  "activity": Textual description of the activity performed at time of measurement.
+3.  "variable":  The name of the original measurement
+4.  "value":  The mean of the mean or standard deviation for the variable.